git-moss/DrivenByMoss-Documentation/Electra-One/Electra-One.md

 * **ON**: Toggles the device on/off.
 * **WINDOW**: Open or close the window of the device (if it has one).
 * **PIN**: Un-/pins the selected device as well as the track which contains the device.
-Selecting different tracks and/or devices in the DAW or with another controller will not change the selection of the device on the Electra.One.
+Selecting different tracks and/or devices in the DAW or with another controller will not change the selection of the device on the Electra One.
 * **EXPAND**: Expands the user interface of the device.

 The other elements are: